bakon11/big-dipper-althea/README.md

-# Big Dipper Interface ✨ Cosmos 2.0
+# Big Dipper Interface ✨ Cosmos 2.0 For Althea Blockchain

+## Althea
+I ahve forked this repo and fixed thing so it's compatible with Althea Testnet 2V3

 ## About
 Big Dipper is an open-source block explorer and token management tool serving over 10 proof-of-stake blockchains.
 It has been forked more than 100 times on GitHub and has served audiences from 140 countries and regions.